MaxHorstmann/dart-xmpp/README.md

 dart-xmpp
 =========

-XMPP client for Dart
+Lightweight XMPP client for Dart.
+Contains additional support for the Facebook chat server (chat.facebook.com) which speaks a modified subset of the XMPP protocol.

-Working on a V0.1.
-See https://gist.github.com/MaxHorstmann/5996495 for some sample code until then.
+This is work in progress.